t-ott/stormcatchments/README.md

 ## Input data requirements

 To utilize this package, you need both **point** and **line** spatial data, which could represent a network of catchbasins and stormlines.
 The file format does not matter as long as it can be successfully read into a ```geopandas.GeoDataFrame```.
 The line data must connect to the points, and lines must have verticies snapped to the points.
 This was initially developed for [Vermont Agency of Natural Resources stormwater infrastructure dataset](https://gis-vtanr.hub.arcgis.com/maps/VTANR::stormwater-infrastructure/explore?location=43.609172%2C-72.968811%2C14.15).
-However, the package is indented to generalize to any infrastructure dataset that meets these basic requirements.
+However, the package is intended to generalize to any infrastructure dataset that meets these basic requirements.

 ## Example Usage